AlbertoIbarra/DataViz_Course/Data Descriptions/rossman.md

     + `Date`, the date, as yyyy-mm-dd.

     + `Sales`, the turnover for any given day, in euros.
+It takes value zero when the store is closed.

     + `Customers`, the number of customers on a given day.